agathaco/vue-bookmark-app/README.md

 # bookmark-app

-> A simple JavaScript bookmark manager built with Vue
+> A simple JavaScript bookmark manager built with Vue.js.
+You can add, edit, or delete any bookmarks form the list.
+To complete this project I have used Vue.js, Axios and Firebase, SCSS and a couple of external Vue libraries for UI purposes.

 ## Build Setup